Cleveland’s baseball team goes from Indians to Guardians

 In 2018, the Indians stopped wearing the contentious Chief Wahoo logo on their jerseys and caps.
 However, the team continues to sell merchandise bearing the smiling, red-faced caricature that was protested for decades by Native American groups.

 The name change has sparked lively debate among the city’s passionate sports fans.
-Other names, including the Spiders, which is what the team was once called, were pushed by supporters on social media platforms.
+Other names, including the Spiders, which is what the team was called before 1900, were pushed by supporters on social media platforms.

-But Guardians does seem to fit the team’s objective to find a name that embodies Cleveland’s ethos while preserving the team’s history and uniting the community.
+But Guardians does seem to fit the team’s objective to find a name that embodies Cleveland’s hard-working, loyal, Midwestern-valued ethos while preserving the team’s history and uniting the community.

-Not far from the downtown ballpark, there are two large landmark stone edifices — referred to as guardians — on the Hope Memorial Bridge over the Cuyahoga River.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports